castle-games/castle-tutorials/1/text.md

 ## Drawing images

 First we will have to acquire or create an image to draw.
-For this tutorial let's try using the following image, from http://millionthvector.blogspot.com/p/free-sprites.html:
+For this tutorial let's use the following image, from http://millionthvector.blogspot.com/p/free-sprites.html:

 ![ship.png](ship.png)

-Put the image with a simple file name such as 'ship.png' next to your 'main.lua' file in your project directory.
+Name the file 'ship.png' ant put it next to your 'main.lua' file in your project directory.

 Now we'll have to add code to load the image into the game.
 Add the following line at the top of 'main.lua':